AhutGupta/TextClassification/README.md

 # TextClassification
-A deep neural network for Text Classification
+A deep neural network for Text Classification.
+A Convolution Layer trained on GloVe word embeddings.